sagemath/sagewiki_to_gh-2022-10-10/sage-uw/sched.md

 (indexed by permutations), partition algebras (indexed by set partitions satisfying certain constraints), and the symmetric function algebra (indexed by integer partitions).
-In this talk, I will go over support for combinatorial algebras in SAGE with an emphasis on symmetric functions and some issues that have arisen in their implementation.
+In this talk, I will go over support for combinatorial algebras in SAGE with an emphasis on symmetric functions, some issues that have arisen in their implementation, and things still left to do.
 }}}